National Physical Laboratory (NPL), Teddington, United Kingdom

-In this special issue, we invite authors to submit contributions which describe (for a wide audience) recent work towards the development of new standards for quantum technologies.
+In this topical collection, we invite authors to submit contributions which describe (for a wide audience) recent work towards the development of new standards for quantum technologies.
 In particular, authors from industry and applied research organizations, but also from academia, are invited to submit contributions that fit this theme.
-The editors are interested to see any articles which are supportive of a measured approach to standardisation; enabling innovation while not restricting creativity.
+The editors are interested to see any articles which are supportive of a measured approach to standardization; enabling innovation while not restricting creativity.

 Please refer to the journal’s Submission Guidelines for the preparation of the manuscript.

-The guest editor together with the Editor-in-Chief, Prof. Kai Bongs (University of Birmingham), will oversee the editorial process.
-Accepted articles are published Open Access and automatically assigned to a volume and issue after the proofs are corrected.
-They will be accessible through the regular volume and issue, as well as collected online under their specific special issue tab.
-This allows not waiting to collect all articles before publishing the special issue, but they appear on the fly (no need to wait for the deadline!).
+The guest editors together with the Editor-in-Chief, will oversee the editorial and peer-review process.
+Accepted articles are published open access and automatically assigned to a volume and issue after the proofs are corrected.
+They will be accessible through the regular volume and issue, as well as collected online under their dedicated special collection page.